Brian Baldinger: Early life and college

-In 1979, he transferred to Duke University, where he was converted into a guard because of his blocking ability.
-As a senior, he was voted the team's most improved player and started all 11 games.
+In 1979, he transferred to Duke University.
+As a sophomore, he was a backup tight end before being converted into an offensive guard because of his blocking ability.

+As a junior in 1980, he was named the starter at right guard but missed games with a knee injury.
+As a senior in 1981, he was voted the team's most improved player and started all 11 games as the Blue Devils finished 6–5, the program's best record in seven years.

 Professional career

 Dallas Cowboys

-Baldinger was signed as an undrafted free agent by the Dallas Cowboys after the 1982 NFL Draft on April 30.
+Baldinger was signed as an undrafted free agent by the Dallas Cowboys after the 1982 NFL draft on April 30.
+In training camp, he was tried at center, guard and tackle.
 As a rookie, he appeared in 4 out of 9 games, playing mostly on special teams.
 In 1983, he saw playing time as a backup at center and guard.

-In 1984, he started two games at right tackle replacing an injured Phil Pozderac and also started 2 games at right guard in place of an injured Kurt Petersen.
+In 1984, he started two games at right tackle replacing an injured Phil Pozderac, and also started 2 games at right guard in place of an injured Kurt Petersen.
 In 1985, he injured his right knee in the third preseason game against the Chicago Bears and was placed on the injured reserve list.

 In 1986, he was a backup at center and also played as a third tight end in short-yardage situations.
 On September 2, 1987, he was placed on the injured reserve list with a left knee injury he suffered in a preseason game.
 On October 24, he was activated to the regular season roster.
 He was declared inactive in 6 of the final 8 games.

 Baldinger wasn't re-signed after the season.
 During his time with the Cowboys, he played every offensive line position and also had a few snaps at tight end.